MohamedEmary/route-frontend/sessions/session-22/session-22.md

 ![Request & Response](./image/request-response.svg){width=270px}

+When dealing with APIs the front-end developer takes the API from the back-end developer with the documentation of how to use it.
+[Example API documentation](https://forkify-api.herokuapp.com/).

+Then the front-end developer uses the API to get the data needed to display on the web page.

+A good way to test an APIs is to use a tool like [Postman](https://www.postman.com/), which is a collaboration platform for API development.

+## JSON

 When you get a response from an API, it's usually in the form of JSON (JavaScript Object Notation).

 JSON objects are easy to read and write.
 They are human-readable and can be parsed by JavaScript.
 JSON objects are written in key/value pairs and can be either an object or an array of objects.